CharlieDigital/chrlschn/src/content/blog/2024/a-practical-guide-to-modular-monoliths.md

 ![Local dev](/public/img/momo/momo-dev.png)
 *The local development runtime components; everything in a single process for ease of startup, tracing, debugging, and development.*

+For development, this simplicity makes it easier when debugging, testing locally, and especially when onboarding new engineers.

 When running this in production, neither of the monitoring services are loaded into the API runtime which makes the API runtime suitable for scale-to-zero serverless container runtimes like Google Cloud Run or Azure Container Apps.
 If there is no need to scale-to-zero, an option is to flag which services to add and simply have one single container image that can run different “slices” of our codebase by loading different services based on environment variables.

 In fact, this is how the second service runtime will be configured.